hl7-eu/SYNDERAI/SYNDERAI/README.md

 SYNDERAI provides realistic, privacy-preserving synthetic European healthcare data, including the first EU-Lab FHIR synthetic datasets.
 Explore reusable examples supported by AI for interoperability and secondary use in healthcare systems.
 And meet our Personas with their health story.

-The main purpose of the SYNDERAI methodology is to create 25.000+ records of **synthetic example instances** in FHIR based on the base of the European EHRxF specifications
+The main purpose of the SYNDERAI methodology is to create between 1,000 and 25,000+ records of **synthetic example instances** in FHIR based on the base of the European EHRxF specifications.

 ## Usage